-All Chinook broodstock will be treated with formalin every other day or as needed to control fungus.
-As needed, steelhead broodstock may be treated with formalin.
+All Chinook and steelhead broodstocks will be treated with formalin every other day to control external fungus.
 All eggs will be treated with formalin daily to control fungus.
-Treatment starts 24 hours after the eggs are fertilized.
-Treatment of steelhead eggs stops when they are weighed into baskets for hatching.
-Treatment of Chinook eggs stops 7 days before hatching.
-Rainbow trout eggs are received eyed and are not treated with formalin.
+Treatments will be started 24 hours after fertilization.
+Treatment of chinook eggs will halt at 7 days before hatch.
+Steelhead egg treatments will stop when the eggs are transferred to baskets for hatching.
+Rainbow trout are received eyed and are not treated with formalin.